stamat/youtube-background/README.md

 ## Development

-Development setup uses **GULP with Rollup** to bundle ES modules into IIFE `jquery.youtube-background.js` and  `jquery.youtube-background.min.js`
+Development setup uses **POOPS bundler** to bundle ES modules into IIFE `jquery.youtube-background.js` and  `jquery.youtube-background.min.js`

+[POOPS](https://github.com/stamat/poops) is a simple bundler + static site builder that I've created, do give it a try and let me know what you think.
+It's still in early development, but it's already quite useful.

-To install the required packages for running **GULP**, run:
+To install the required package for running **POOPS**, run:

 ```
 npm install